ut-issl/s2e-documents/Tutorials/HowToMakeNewSimulationScenario.md

     └─CMakeLists.txt
     └─CMakeSetting.json
     └─data
-      └─ini
-        └─initialize files
+      └─initialize_files
       └─logs
     └─src
-      └─Simulation
-        └─Case
-          └─UserCase.cpp
-          └─UserCase.h
+      └─simulation
+        └─case
+          └─user_case.cpp
+          └─user_case.hpp
         └─Spacecraft
-          └─UserComponents.cpp
-          └─UserComponents.h
-          └─UserSat.cpp
-          └─UserSat.h
-      └─S2eUser.cpp
+          └─user_components.cpp
+          └─user_components.hpp
+          └─user_satellite.cpp
+          └─user_satellite.hpp
+      └─s2e_user.cpp
   ```
 1. `CMakeLists.txt` and `CMakeSetting.json`
    - `CMakeLists.txt` is a [CMake file](https://cmake.org/) for a compile setting.
      - Details of description rules for CMake files can be searched on the internet, so please refer to them.
      - Of course, when you add new source files, you have to edit the CMake file to compile them.
    - `CMakeSetting.json ` is a compile setting file for Visual Studio.
-2. `data/ini` and `data/logs`
+2. `data/initialize_files` and `data/logs`
-   - In the `ini` directory, there are several initialize files.
+   - In the `initialize_files` directory, there are several initialize files.
-     - The most important initialize file is `UserSimBase.ini`.
+     - The most important initialize file is `user_simulation_base.ini`.
      - Other initialize files are defined in this base initialize file.
 So you need to edit the file names in the base file when you modify the name of other initialize files.
-       - When you change the name of the base file, you have to edit `S2eUser.cpp`.
+       - When you change the name of the base file, you have to edit `s2e_user.cpp`.
      - Details of the initialize files are described in `Specifications`.
        - Basic files are described in [Getting Started](./GettingStarted.md).
    - `logs`
      - CSV log files will be outputted here.
-The output directory is also defined in `UserSimBase.ini`, so that you can change it.
+The output directory is also defined in `user_simulation_base.ini`, so that you can change it.
-3. `src/S2eUser.cpp`
+3. `src/s2e_user.cpp`
    - This is the main file of this program.
-   - In this code, `UserSimBase.ini` is defined as the base file for the simulation, and an instance of the `simulation case class` named `UserCase` is created and initialized.
+   - In this code, `user_simulation_base.ini` is defined as the base file for the simulation, and an instance of the `SimulationCase` class named `UserCase` is created and initialized.
 And finally, the main routine of the class is executed.
-4. `src/Simulation/Case`
+4. `src/simulation/case/user_case.cpp, .hpp`
    - `UserCase` class is defined here. `UserCase` class inherits the `SimulationCase` base class in the `s2e-core`.
-The `SimulationCase` class has a `SimulationConfig` and `GlobalEnvironment` class.
-The `UserCase` class has an instance of the `spacecraft` class named as `UserSat`.
+The `SimulationCase` class has a `SimulationConfiguration` and `GlobalEnvironment` class.
+The `UserCase` class has an instance of the `spacecraft` class named as `UserSatellite`.
-5. `src/Simulation/Spacecraft/User_sat.cpp `
+5. `src/simulation/spacecraft/user_satellite.cpp, .hpp`
-   - `UserSat` class is defined here. `UserSat` class inherits the `Spacecraft` class in the `s2e-core`.
+   - `UserSatellite` class is defined here. `UserSatellite` class inherits the `Spacecraft` class in the `s2e-core`.
 The `Spacecraft` base class has instances of `Dynamics`, `LocalEnvironment`, `Disturbance`, and `Structure`.
-And the `UserSat` class has an instance of `UserComponents`.
+And the `UserSatellite` class has an instance of `UserComponents`.
-   - In the `UserSat`'s `Update` function, these four classes are updated to simulate the spacecraft behavior.
-6. `src/Simulation/Spacecraft/UserComponents.cpp`
+6. `src/simulation/spacecraft/user_components.cpp, .hpp`
    - The `UserComponents` class is defined here.
 Most users edit this code to custom the S2E for their satellite projects.
-   - Users select components they want to use from the `s2e-core/src/Component`.
+   - Users select components they want to use from the `s2e-core/src/components`.
-   - You can add new source codes in the `s2e-user/Component` directory if you want to make original components.
+   - You can add new source codes in the `s2e-user/components` directory if you want to make original components.